Curriculum Overview

 RE

 At Beckmead Park Academy we follow the guidance set out in the Croydon RE syllabus to help our children gain knowledge and understanding of a variety of religions and spiritual practices.
 The syllabus places great emphasis on enquiry-based learning and there are many opportunities for pupils to pose questions and undertake research of their own.
-Through our RE curriculum our children develop a sense of identity and belonging which promotes respectful and sensitive attitudes to others with the aim of creating a culture of acceptance, tolerance and understanding.
+Through our RE curriculum, our children develop a sense of identity and belonging which promotes respectful and sensitive attitudes to others with the aim of creating a culture of acceptance, tolerance and understanding.

 Art